acelords/skeleton/README.md

 ## Laravel Mix
 Bundling is done by [Laravel Mix](https://laravel.com/docs/6.x/mix)

-#### Special thanks
-During the development of this dashboard, we have used many existing resources from awesome developers.
-We want to thank them for providing their tools open source:
-- [Vuetify](https://vuetifyjs.com/en/) for the wonderful framework
-- [Core UI](https://coreui.io) for the wonderful vue admin dashboard

-Let us know your thoughts below.
-And good luck with development!

 ## Documentation
 The documentation for the project is hosted at our [website](https://skeleton.acelords.space).